BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-10-03-enhancing-production-monitoring-with-newrelic.md

 ## Advanced Queries with New Relic Insights

-New Relic Insights, powered by NRQL (New Relic Query Language), allows you to create powerful queries to extract specific information.
+New Relic Insights, powered by NRQL (New Relic Query Language), allows developers to create powerful queries to extract specific information.
 Below, we illustrate how various NRQL queries translate into different types of graphs and charts on our dashboard:

 ### Example 1: Count Query with Line chart